June 29, 2023

 Remaining teeth can be restored and rehabilitated individually as long as the roots of the teeth are strong and healthy.
 Any missing teeth can also be replaced with a dental implant.

-Here’s a fantastic example of a Before & After x-ray image of this type of treatment.
+Here’s a fantastic example of a Before & After x-ray for this type of treatment:

-Here’s another example of how teeth can be restored without removing them, but restoring them individually instead.
+Here’s an example of how teeth can be restored without removing them, but restoring them individually instead.

-Both options require a minimum ten day stay in Lima for phase one of treatment.
+Both options require a minimum of seven to ten-day stay in Lima for phase one of treatment.
 The surgical procedures are performed during this time and we see you regularly to check healing and inflammation.

 However, it is important to know that dental implants always require two phases of treatment.

-Stage two happens once oseo-integration is complete when the dental implants are strong enough to receive the biting forces created from chewing.
-This is when the final teeth can be placed.
+2. Stage two happens once oseo-integration is complete when the dental implants are strong enough to receive the biting forces created from chewing.
+This is when the final teeth are custom-made and can be placed.
 These teeth look and feel exactly like natural teeth and are very strong and very aesthetic.